-While digitization of sales is beginning to change this situation, many executives still feel that there is something inherently uncontrollable about sales-that it is a "black box" and that any attempt to try to operationalize this function will scare away the best salespeople and doom the company to poor financial results.
+Many executives feel that there is something inherently uncontrollable about sales-that it is a "black box" and that any attempt to try to operationalize this function will scare away the best salespeople and doom the company to poor financial results.
 We emphatically disagree with this view.
-Gaining control of sales is not only possible, especially in today's virtual sales environment, it is essential to sustainable top-line performance.
+Gaining control of sales is not only possible, it is essential to sustainable top line performance.
 Sales functions can and should be streamlined and operationalized to achieve the same levels of efficiency, transparency, and measurement that have become expected from the rest of the company.
-And now is the time to do it because virtual selling makes all the activities in a sales team transparent-and transparency is a key enabler of operationalization.